jesscleish/Group68_ItemSwap/README.md

 ### Product Assumptions and Constraints
 Assumptions:
 - The user has a working internet connection, and has the relevant website files on their machine (no web hosting integrated).
-- The relevant databases required (see [dbImport file](linkhere) for sample setup) are on either the local machine, or the remote database has been confirgured in [Database Configuration](#database-configuration).
+- The relevant databases required (see [database sample listings](linkhere) for quick setup) are on either the local machine, or the remote database has been confirgured in [Database Configuration](#database-configuration).
 - The user has a browser capable of supporting HTML, CSS, JavaScript, and PHP

 Constraints: